ransaked1/TerminalChess/README.md

 # TerminalChess
-A work in progress chess game in the terminal.
+A work in progress chess game for the terminal.